va-code/open-HCCI/README.md

 In this concept the final amount of compression to reach autoignition is supplied after TDC by a valve assembly that spikes the pressure above autoignition rapidly.
 The autoignition further increases the pressure above the regulated input.
-Because of this, in a simple design a one way check valve can be used to stop the combustion gases from going back to the solenoid valve and tank.
+Because of this, in a simple design, a one way check valve can be used to stop the combustion gases from going back to the solenoid valve and tank.
 After ignition the solenoid valve connecting to the supply air is closed and the piston is allowed to go through powerstroke and